sumon5984/dreaded-v3/README.md

 | [![Fortunatus Mokaya](https://github.com/Fortunatusmokaya.png?lenght=50width=50)](https://github.com/Fortunatusmokaya)|
 |----|

-***This is a semi-complex WhatsApp bot which is a modification of the predecessor `dreaded-md` and `dreaded-v2` but with a database configuration and more commands.***
+***This is a Simple WhatsApp bot which is a modification of the predecessor `dreaded-md` and `dreaded-v2` but with a database configuration and more commands.***

  ***Some AI and media commands use our API.
 This API is not very reliable hence sometimes there may be a downtime.***

 ***If you are a developer you can check out our [API SITE](https://api.dreaded.site)***

+......also be sure to fork and star our repo